Aqua Teen Hunger Force Colon Movie Film for Theaters: Sequel

 There has been mention of producing a sequel titled Death Fighter.
 While little has been confirmed by Adult Swim in regards to the film, there have been many statements regarding it.
 On December 15, 2008, Dave Willis stated no script was written and that the film would be released in Spring 2009 (though, as he also stated that Death Fighter was a T-shirt he was working on, he likely wasn't being serious) Following this, in an April 2009 interview, Dave joked about the film lacking any sort of funding and being sold out of the back of his car.
 In a 2010 interview, staff members of Radical Axis confirmed that a sequel was indeed in production, and mentioned the possibility that the film might be made in 3D.
 When asked if the film was designed for a theatrical release, a Radical Axis staff member responded yes, but stated: "We're not sure if we have a distributor yet."
 This was then followed by the statement: "Adult Swim will never make another movie ever again."
 In 2012, Matt Maiellaro released more news regarding the film, that being: "It is all written and great.
 We are just trying to convince the network do it again.
 The first one was such a cash cow for them, not just box office but also ad sales in the movie.
 So it is kind of a no-brainer.
 So hopefully one day."

 By 2014, the script had been completed and approved and would be released somewhere in mid 2015 and jokingly stated that the film was shelved as it was not G-rated; however, on April 25, 2015, at a C2CE convention panel, Willis indirectly stated that the project was scrapped, soon after announcing the show's cancellation.
 He later mentioned on Reddit that it would cost $3.4 million to produce, and expressed interest in doing a Kickstarter to fund it.
 He also reportedly stated that the film could potentially be released in the next 2 years.

 On May 12, 2021, Adult Swim announced a second Aqua Teen Hunger Force film, as well as original films based on The Venture Bros. and Metalocalypse.
 All three films will be released on Blu-ray, DVD, and PVOD before arriving on HBO Max three months later.
-The film will release on November 8, 2022, as Aqua Teen Forever: Plantasm.
+The film released on November 8, 2022, as Aqua Teen Forever: Plantasm.
 A preview of the film was shown at Adult Swim Fest 2022.